Table of Contents Hide

 The Median in descriptive statistics is the value that divides the data into two equal parts.
 To find the median value, the data must be arranged in ascending order, and the median is the value at position when is odd.

 When is even, the median is the average value of and observation after arranging the data in an increasing order.

 The ascending order of the data is 180,226,245,260,319,326,445.

-Thus, the median is the 4th value in the data which is 260 after arranging in ascending order.
+Thus, the median is the 4th value in the data, 260, after arranging in ascending order.

 Calculating Mean and Median in SAS

-PROC MEANS can be used to find the mean and median in a SAS dataset.
+PROC MEANS can find the mean and median in a SAS dataset.

 A mode is a value that occurs more frequently in the data set.